-Finding: We obtained the worksheets utilized by OCTA to transcribe statistics to the Federal Funding Allocation Statistics (FFA-10) form and compared the data to summaries without exception for the MBDO, MBPT, DRPT, DRTX and VPPT services.
+Finding: We obtained the worksheets utilized by OCTA to transcribe statistics to the Federal Funding Allocation Statistics (FFA-10) form and compared the data to summaries without exception for the DRPT, DRTX and VPPT services.
 We recomputed the arithmetical accuracy of the summaries without exception.
-This procedure was not applicable to the CBDO and CBPT modes as they were in non-operational status during the entire year.